 So let’s examine the tools and how they are secured.

 The upper third of the lid is dominated by two full-width parallel boards secured to both sides of the lid.
 These two boards have edge lips and matching notches.
 The left side holds 7 marking gauges of various lengths and types.
 Four of them are dual-blade mortise gauges (kamakebiki) made by Kinshiro.
 After placing a marking gauge in its designated set of slots, it is secured by extending the tool’s beam or blade upwards and locking it in place with its own adjusting screw.
 This mounting method has been entirely successful.

 The right hand side of these parallel boards holds 8 hammers (gennou).
 The back-side of each notch and the surrounding lip is shaped to fit a specific hammer, and super-magnets help hold each hammer’s head in place.

 The 11 chisels on the right side are held in place by friction between the chisel’s cone-shaped ferrules and the closely-fitted wood notches, and stay in place even when the lid is closed.
 But vibration can become a problem if I need to move the chest over a rough surface with the lid closed, so I wrap a rubber bungee cord around the chisel’s handles to keep them in their slots during rough transport.

 The cutting edges are oriented downward when the lid is open, close to the lid’s side (below) so that there is little danger of snagging a finger or wrist on the extremely sharp edges.
 I strongly dislike any storage system that leaves sharp blades exposed.
-Whatever chisel storage solution selected, I strongly urge Gentle Readers to ensure there is no opportunity for chisels to express their peckish nature for three reasons: First, 10 fingers is better than 9; Second, sticky red stuff promotes rust; and Third, Murphy always has the last laugh.
+Whatever chisel storage solution selected, I strongly urge Gentle Readers to ensure there is no opportunity for chisels to express their peckish nature for three reasons: First, 10 fingers are better than 9; Second, sticky red stuff promotes rust; and Third, Murphy always has the last laugh.
 I promise you won’t like whatever gives that bastard the giggles when chisels are involved.